-Women’s football has perhaps never been more popular than it is now, in 2020, especially following the success of last year’s World Cup in France.
+Women’s football has perhaps never been more popular than it is now, in 2023, especially as we head towards the World Cup later this year in Australia and New Zealand.

-That’s not to mean it hasn’t been producing unbelievable players for years, who have taken the sport by storm and smashed several records along the way.
+That’s not to say it hasn’t been producing unbelievable players for years, who have taken the sport by storm and smashed several records along the way.

-Then there’s the likes of England and Sweden, last year’s semi-finalists who will be looking to dine at the top table in the future.
+Then there’s the likes of the Netherlands, Sweden and Canada, who will be looking to count themselves as members of the top table after recent difficult periods.

-And let’s not forget about Japan or Germany either, who have revolutionised women’s football with their unique tactics and respective philosophies.
+And let’s not forget about Japan either, who have revolutionised women’s football with their unique tactics and philosophies.
 But which players have made their mark over the years in women’s football, both on and off the pitch?

 International caps and goals: 163 caps, 106 goals